istempmail/wp-istempmail/readme.txt

 which disposable email address was used to flood your website database.

 == Changelog ==
+= 1.3 =
+In prior versions, it'll check all emails passed to `is_email()` function.
+You can now change the Hook behavior to check only emails submitted via browsers (POST/GET values).

 = 1.2 =
 If a domain name has no MX record and doesn't resolve to any IP address, it will be marked as "unresolvable" and the email will be considered as invalid.
 It helps in preventing some typos like gmail.con or gmail.comm.